ruggeri/tech-notes/math/momentum.md

 in the same boat.
 We can try to make an assumption that the second derivative doesn't change "too fast", which corresponds to some other learning rate on the second derivative.

+## Momentum

+Momentum tries to deal with the ravine problem.
+The idea is this: in dimensions in which the learning rate is too low, you will pick up speed.
+In the dimensions in which the learning rate is too high, you dampen this effect of the overstepping.
+However, if the learning rate is much too high, you ought to be able to diverge still!
+However, that requires that each overstep be twice the prior overstep!

+If you undershoot, it's because the second derivative was not as steep as you thought.
+Therefore, you should perhaps assume the second derivative is less steep.
+That seems to me to suggest increasing the learning rate appropriately.
+Perhaps you will say: "look, the derivative changed by an observed amount in the prior step, so if we divide by the length of the step, that suggests an average second derivative."
+It may be too aggressive to set this learning rate using this estimated second derivative, but maybe you can smooth this with a decay constant?

+I'm thinking: what if you make a step which undershoots by a tiny amount?
+That is, your estimate of the second derivative seems good.
+If you've picked up a ton of momentum, wouldn't you want to start hitting the brakes?

+## Adagrad

+Adagrad adjusts the learning rate for a parameter to:

+    \theta_{i, t+1} = \theta_{i, t} + (\alpha / G_{i, t})*g_{i, t}

+With:

+    G_{i, t} = \sqrt(\eps + \Sum_{t'<t} g_{i, t'}**2)

+(The `\eps` is there to make sure this is never equal to zero).

+Why do this?
+It seems like what they want to do is increase the learning rate for features that are uncommon, versus for features that occur frequently.
+If a feature is infrequent, presumably it has a small gradient because it is zero?

+This seems very differnt from what momentum was trying to solve.
+Momentum was about your assumption of the change in curvature being wrong.
+If you care about correcting that, you should be computing what the curvature actually was, and using that for future calculations.

+For instance, the step size for Adagrad stays constant if the gradient stays constant.
+But for me that suggests that you should *increase* the step size!
+That's what momentum would do!